parkerglas12/Coin_Flip_Monte_Carlo/README.md

 # Coin Flip Monte Carlo Simulator

-A simple coin flip Monte Carlo simulator written in Python.
+This program is a coin flip Monte Carlo simulator written in Python.
+Outcome visualization is coded using Matplotlib and Seaborn.

 ## Features